jay-bean/jay-bean/README.md

 ### Hello, I'm Jay Hutts
 ##### Pronouns: she/her

+#### Exciting News: I graduate from App Academy the 26th of August! 🤩🤩🤩

 ##### I'm a sprouting software engineer with a focus in web development.
 Javascript has been my primary language and focus, but I am also proficient in Python.
 Currently I have created four full stack web applications.
 My most recent project, and one that I am really excited about, Drop In is an AllTrails clone that features skate parks and their locations.